-This policy applies to PacificSource, including the integrated delivery system (IDS) contract held with Health Share of Oregon (HSO).
-It supplements our Compliance and Program Integrity Plan (CPIP) and reflects the principles, values, and priorities of PacificSource program integrity work.
-The primary principle of program integrity is to prevent, detect, and correct fraud, waste, and abuse (FWA).
-PacificSource will comply with all State and Federal regulations, refer suspected FWA to appropriate entities in accordance with rules and regulations, address overpayments as required by rule and/or contract and place providers and other third parties under corrective action when issues of noncompliance or FWA are confirmed.
-Corrective action may include termination of contract if warranted.
+The SIU investigates all reports of potential fraud, waste or abuse and ensures program integrity as described in this policy.
+This policy applies to all lines of business within PacificSource, including the integrated delivery system (IDS) contract held with Health Share of Oregon (HSO).
+PacificSource will comply with all State and Federal regulations, refer suspected FWA to appropriate entities in accordance with rules and regulations, address overpayments as required by rule and/or contract and place providers and other third parties under corrective action when appropriate.
 The strategies followed to ensure program integrity are as follows:

 - a.
-Prevent fraud through appropriate enrollment and education of providers, delegates, other third parties, and members; - b.
+Prevent fraud through appropriate enrollment and education of PacificSource employees, providers, delegates, other third parties, and members; - b.
 Promote detection through record reviews and data analysis; - c.
 Coordinate with partners including, but not limited to, Oregon Health Authority, the NBI MEDIC, I-MEDIC, law enforcement agencies, and State program integrity units; - d.
 Enact fair and firm enforcement policies.